kvrsee/hyprland-dots/README.md

 ## ps

-if u use bluetooth u have to add the module on the bar by yourrself. i removed it because it would cause an ugly space between the other icons
+if you use bluetooth you have to add the module on the bar by yourrself. i removed it because it would cause an ugly space between some other icons

 ```json
 "bluetooth": {